sipgate-io/sipgateio-node/README.md

 }
 ```

-The structure of a present call is provide by a `RTCMCall` and containts the following attributes:
+The structure of a present call is provided by a `RTCMCall` and containts the following attributes:

 ```typescript
 interface RTCMCall {